-Pre-booking mandatory for travel on Intercity rail services until further notice
+Pre-booking encouraged for travel on Intercity rail services until further notice

-To ensure COVID-19 capacity measures can be delivered, all Intercity customers must pre-book travel until further notice, including holders of free travel passes and existing valid tickets
+Intercity customers should pre-book travel where possible until further notice, including holders of free travel passes and existing valid tickets

-Iarnród Éireann advises customers that it will be mandatory to pre-book Intercity travel in advance, for travel on all dates until further notice.
-This includes for holders of free travel passes and existing valid tickets.
+Iarnród Éireann advises customers that in order guarantee that you travel on the service that you want to, customers should book their intercity travel in advance.
+This includes holders of free travel passes and existing valid tickets.

 Government COVID-19 measures in place during this time permit 100% percent of capacity to be made available for use on board rail services.